philips-software/cogito/workspaces/cogito-mobile/user-stories.md

 Add an icon for the application and take note of the name it shows on the mobile device

+## As a user I can show my identity, so I can make use of a particular service

+## As a user I can sign

+## As a user I can encrypt/decrypt messages, so I can send secret messages

 ```
 In theory, after the first user stories you have an app that can work with one identity that can be